Stripe Joins Forces with Orum to Advance Real-Time Payment Infrastructure

 While card networks continue to dominate retail payments, non-card transactions—especially bank-initiated payouts—are becoming a priority for platforms operating at global scale.

-For enterprise customers, the integration of Orum’s tools into Stripe’s environment could reduce reliance on third-party services and simplify onboarding for financial operations teams.
+For enterprise customers, Orum’s expertise in bank payment flows and verification could eventually help streamline Stripe’s offering, potentially reducing reliance on third-party tools and easing onboarding for financial operations teams.

 Conclusion